luil17/Strava_Run_prediction/README.md

 Predicting race finish times from personal running history using Strava data and machine learning.

 The Problem
-Many runners want to know if their training is on track.
 This project uses my historical training data to predict how long it will take to finish a race.

 Dataset